EZecarias/ansipull/README.md

 # Implementation

-First download/install the Ansible app onto your targeted linux machine, then pull/run the config on this command:
+First download/install the Ansible app onto your targeted linux machine, then pull/run this config on the below command:
 ```
 ansible-pull -U https://github.com/EZecarias/ansipull.git
 ```